 One of the leading figures in the sports industry suggests that the next top driver could also be found by mobile gaming rather than Formula Ford.

-Darren Cox, who created World’s Fastest Gamer competition for mobile games, says the competencies needed to excel in mobile telephone game competition are similar to those of a fast driver who couldn’t dream of funding a single-seater season.
+Darren Cox, who created World’s Fastest Gamer competition for mobile esports games, says the competencies needed to excel in mobile telephone game competition are similar to those of a fast driver who couldn’t dream of funding a single-seater season.

 Cox spoke ahead of the World’s Fastest Gamer 2 finals which guaranteed the winner a $1 million race agreement.